YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-NEWJNLFILES**

-Determines the journaling charactertistics of the database files being backed-up.
+Determines the journaling characteristics of the database files being backed-up.
 All the established journaling characteristics apply to new journal files.
 This qualifier is effective only for an ONLINE backup (the default), when the database has journaling enabled.

 The format of the NEWJNLFILES qualifier is: